 For understanding the chapter in-depth, it is necessary to be familiar with the sign convention that is used while solving numerical problems related to mirrors.

-- The object is placed to the left side of the mirror
+- The object is placed on the left side of the mirror

-- All the measurements are taken from pole, parallel to the principal axis
+- All the measurements are taken from the pole, parallel to the principal axis

 - P is taken as and origin